 What’s this project about?

-Parents/caregivers complete an online questionnaire that assesses the pandemic’s impact on athletes and their family, involvement in Special Olympics, how their family handles stressors, as well as athlete and family well-being.
+Parents/caregivers completed an online questionnaire that assessed the pandemic’s impact on athletes and their family, involvement in Special Olympics, how their family handles stressors, as well as athlete and family well-being.

 Parents and caregivers of Special Olympics Canada athletes (ages 12+).